 “In order to be a supervisor at GEICO, you need to either have a bachelor’s degree or be pursuing a bachelor’s degree,” she says.
 “It made the most sense for my career to go for business.
 Not just to have a degree or meet the minimum requirements, but to have something I can really utilize.”

 With a full workweek and a growing family, Kay wanted to earn her degree online.
 She even started the enrollment process with another university’s online program.
 Then she heard about UA Online — the University of Arizona’s new digital campus.

-“I’ve wanted to go to the UA for a long time, but it was out of the question because they didn’t offer [degrees] online before,” Kay said.
+“I’ve wanted to go to the UA for a long time, but it was out of the question because they didn’t offer [degrees] online before,” Kay says.
 “I work anywhere from 50 to 60 hours each week, I also have a two-year-old daughter, so the flexibility was really key for me.”

 Making the Most of the UA

 In addition to flexible classes, UA Online offers many employee benefits to GEICO and other corporate partners.
 This includes full access to University of Arizona resources such as:

 - Blue Chip Leadership.
 The UA’s renowned leadership development program, 100% online.

 - Wildcat Career Network.
 A network of UA alumni that connects students to mentors.

 - UA Counselors.
 Personalized guidance from UA enrollment and student success specialists.